Avvakum: Life and writings

 For his opposition to the reforms, Avvakum was repeatedly imprisoned.
 First he was exiled to Siberia, to the city of Tobolsk, and partook in an exploration expedition under Afanasii Pashkov to the Chinese border.
 In 1664, after Nikon was no longer patriarch, Avvakum was allowed to return to Moscow, and was then exiled again to Mezen.
 He was then allowed to return to Moscow again for the Church Council of 1666–67, but due to his continued opposition to the reforms, he was exiled to Pustozyorsk, above the Arctic Circle, in 1667.
 For the last fourteen years of his life, he was imprisoned there in a pit or dugout (a sunken, log-framed hut).
 He and his accomplices were finally executed by being burned in a log house.
 The spot where he was burned has been commemorated by an ornate wooden cross.

 Avvakum's autobiography recounts hardships of his imprisonment and exile to the Russian Far East, the story of his friendship and fallout with Tsar Alexei Mikhailovich, his practice of exorcising demons and devils, and his boundless admiration for nature and other works of God.
 Numerous manuscript copies of the text circulated for nearly two centuries before it was first printed in 1861.

 The Life of the Archpriest Avvakum

-The Life of the Archpriest Avvakum, originally titled The Life Written By Himself (Житие́ протопопа́ Авваку́ма, им сами́м напи́санное) is a hagiography and autobiography written by the Old Believer and prototope (archpriest) Avvakum Petrovich.
+The Life of the Archpriest Avvakum, originally titled The Life Written By Himself (Житие́ протопопа́ Авваку́ма, им сами́м напи́санное) is a hagiography and autobiography written by the Old Believer and protopope (archpriest) Avvakum Petrovich.
 The text discusses Avvakum's struggle against Patriarch Nikon's reforms during the Schism of the Russian Church and extensively details the trials he experienced during various exiles in Siberia.
 The text is remarkable for its style, which blends high Old Church Slavonic with low Russian vernacular and profanity.
 The Life is considered "one of medieval Russia's finest literary works" and was regarded highly by both Leo Tolstoy and Fyodor Dostoevsky.